mierak/booruplus/README.md

 - All the images are hosted on gelbooru.com.
 I own none of them.
 - This application is currenlty in beta phase.
 However, it is pretty stable and should not have many, if any serious flaws.
 Though, you might still encounter some bugs, or sub-optimal UX of elements.
 - Currently there is only one data source API.
 More might come in the future.
+- Unfortunately the app is not signed with a costly certificate.
+Thus it might get flagged as a malware/virus, this is a false positive and the app does not contain anything malicious.
+You can even build the app yourself by cloning this repo and running 'npm run make'.

 ## Shameless plug
 - This application is developed as a hobby at nights after a fulltime job.
 If you wish to support the development, buy me a coffee or just simply say thanks, you can do so via [this paypal link](https://paypal.me/mierakoj).
 All support is highly appreaciated!